-- i.
-Is at least 51% owned and controlled by low- or very low-income persons; - More than 75% of the labor hours performed for the business over the prior three-month period were performed by Section 3 workers; or - iii.
+- Is a business at least 51% owned and controlled by low- or very low-income persons; - ii.
+Is a business at which more than 75% of the labor hours performed for the business over the prior three-month period were performed by Section 3 workers; or - iii.
 Is a business at least 51% owned and controlled by current public housing residents or residents who currently live in Section 8-assisted housing.